arlimus/arlimus.github.io/src/contents/articles/ready.for.es6/index.md

 After a few hours of experimentation, I was seriously asking myself, if I should switch right now, or wait a bit longer.
 On the list of downsides I added the preview eslint support and adding custom build tasks, which I don't want to maintain.
 As for the list of advantages: Is there any killer feature that would push me towards ES6 right now?

+Let's take a look at list again.

+There is [arrows](https://6to5.org/docs/learn-es6/#arrows), which looks similar to CoffeeScript function definitions.

 ```javascript
 var odds = evens.map(v => v + 1);
 ```

-Let's take a look at list again.
-There is [arrows](https://6to5.org/docs/learn-es6/#arrows), which looks similar to CoffeeScript function definitions.
 I have always like this clear style of function definition, but with ES6 it comes with and interesting twist.
 Since the meaning of `this` is changed in the function body, it quickly broke a few code pieces I tried to refactor, leaving me with the lesson, that these "arrows" are not simply a style change.

+[Classes](https://6to5.org/docs/learn-es6/#classes) are another feature I remember well from CoffeeScript, but not one I'd miss terribly.
+I have gotten used to the way JavaScript handles object creation and have never felt like I was missing classes.

 ```javascript
 class Dog extends Cat {
   constructor(strangeness) { ... }
 ```

-[Classes](https://6to5.org/docs/learn-es6/#classes) are another feature I remember well from CoffeeScript, but not one I'd miss terribly.
-I have gotten used to the way JavaScript handles object creation and have never felt like I was missing classes.
+[Template strings](https://6to5.org/docs/learn-es6/#template-strings) is indeed high up on my list, as string interpolation is something I've been used to in both CoffeeScript and Ruby.

 ```javascript
 var s = `Dog eats ${insertBone}